FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/configuration.md

 To prevent FACT-Finder Web Components from missing a factfinder response, before they are loaded, dispatching of results to subscribers is cached and deferred until all components are ready to receive the response.
 As soon as FACT-Finder Web Components have finished loading `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
 If `ff-communication` is not used, `factfinder.communication.ResultDispatcher.startDispatching()` has to be called manually in JavaScript.

-Also we discourage the direct use of custom JavaScript configuration and strongly recommend to configure everything through FACT-Finder Web Components, you might take a closer look at [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts).
-Every configuration can also be done using JavaScript.
+Although entire configuration can be done using JavaScript, we discourage direct use of custom JavaScript to do that and strongly recommend to configure everything through FACT-Finder Web Components.
+You might take a closer look at [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts).